The Future of Dentistry: Exploring the Benefits of Laser Technology

 6. Reduced risk of infection: Laser energy has antimicrobial properties, which can help reduce the risk of infection during dental procedures.

-10. Precise control: Dentists have precise control over the laser, allowing for greater accuracy and customization of treatment plans tailored to each patient’s specific needs.
+10. Precise control: Dentists have precise control over the laser, allowing for greater accuracy and customization of treatment plans tailored to each patient’s needs.

 How Does Laser Dentistry Work?